 You will share a dormitory room which sleeps 4-10 people.

 You will have one of our private rooms all to yourself.

-This option is ideal if you are travelling with your family or a small group of friends and prefer a bit more privacy.
+This option is ideal if you are travelling with a friend or partner and would like a private room for yourselves.

-You are welcomed at the airport and taken to the SaltyCrax Backpackers in Table View.
+You are welcomed at the airport and taken to the 5 star Saltycrax Backpackers in Table View.
 The hostel is within walking distance from all bars, restaurants, the beach, shops and transport terminals.
-Early arrivals can spend the day either on a tour through the Cape Town city centre (Own expense) or just relax on the beautiful white beaches with picturesque views of Table Mountain.
+Early arrivals can spend the day relaxing on the beautiful white beaches with picturesque views of Table Mountain, or sipping a cocktail at one of the many sea-facing restaurants nearby.
 In the evening, we meet at the hostel for a traditional South African meal.
 After that you can roll down to the local bars and pubs where you can spend the rest of the night at leisure.

-Start the day with breakfast at SaltyCrax Backpackers.Your friendly SaltyCrax staff member will teach you about the bus system before you head out to Cape Town city centre.
-Once you get to the city centre, you have two options to choose from:
+Start the day with breakfast at Saltycrax Backpackers.Your friendly Saltycrax staff member will teach you about the bus system before you head out to Cape Town city center.
+Once you get to the city center, you have two options to choose from: